 List of known Bitcoin scams

-Since it is very easy to set up a scam website, it is impossible to always have an up to date list of scams.
+Since it's easy to set up a scam website, it's impossible to always have an up to date list of scams.
 You should do your own research and learn to look for suspicious schemes.

 However, here are some sites that research/comment on scams: